jimbach/molecular_plane_analyzer/README.md

 # molecular_plane_analyzer
 Analyze the predominant orientation of molecular planes within a given morphology by simple specification of normal vectors within any MD format.
 A workflow for all MD formats is presented.
+The input is handled via a command .fcf file containing the necessary parameters.

 run this program from the command line like: normal_vectors [input.xyz] [control_file.fcf]